 You have hundreds of small, oval- or bean-shaped lymph nodes (also known as lymph glands) throughout your body.
 Your lymph nodes, along with lymph vessels, are part of your immune system.
 Lymph nodes contain immune cells that help defend against disease.

 Your lymph system filters fluid to remove harmful substances from your body.
-When the lymph system is working, fluids get drained away.
+When your lymph system is working, fluids get drained away.

 Normally, your lymph nodes are small and firm.
 When they’re healthy, you shouldn’t even notice them.
 A buildup of fluid can cause them to swell.
 Swollen lymph nodes may feel tender to the touch or even painful.

-The preauricular lymph nodes are the ones located just in front of your ears.
-They drain lymph fluid from the eyes, cheeks, and the scalp near your temples.
+The preauricular lymph nodes are located just in front of your ears.
+They drain lymph fluid from your eyes, cheeks, and the scalp near your temples.

-Generally, lymph nodes swell in only one area of the body at a time (localized lymphadenopathy).
-The problem, such as an infection, can usually be found nearby.
+Generally, lymph nodes swell in only one area of your body at a time (localized lymphadenopathy).
+The problem, such as an infection, can usually be found near this swelling.

-But there are certain conditions, such as viral illnesses, that cause swollen lymph nodes in multiple areas of the body (generalized lymphadenopathy).
+There are certain conditions, such as viral illnesses, that cause swollen lymph nodes in multiple areas of your body (generalized lymphadenopathy).

-Whenever there’s an infection, injury, or cancer, lymph nodes spring into action to fight it off.
+Whenever you have an infection, injury, or cancer, your lymph nodes spring into action to fight it off.
 In the process, they can become enlarged.